pmunts/muntsos/README.md

 ARMv8 Cortex-A53 quad core CPU and 512 MB of RAM along with on-board Bluetooth and WiFi radios.

-All Raspberry Pi 2 and 3 models can use the same 32-bit ARMv7 kernel and toolchains, with different device trees.
-There are also 64-bit AArch64 toolchains and ARMv8 kernels available for the Raspberry Pi 3, though with 1 GB or less of RAM there is no particular advantage in running 64-bit.
+All Raspberry Pi 3 models use the same AArch64 toolchain (in common with the Raspberry Pi 4) and ARMv8 kernels, but different device trees.

 #### Raspberry Pi 4